Today’s featured essential oil has many therapeutic applications,

 2 oz glass jar

-2 oz unscented lotion
+2 oz fragrance free lotion

 10 drops Carrot Seed essential oil